gradiuscypher/infosec_getting_started/README.md

 This is a ever-evolving document.
 Suggestions, edits, and recommendations are welcome!
 If content of a linked site has changed since it's been added, please let me know so that I can correct it if needed.

-Feedback on content is appreciated, I'm not a subject matter expert in many of these things.
+Feedback/Pull Request on content is appreciated, I'm not a subject matter expert in many of these things.
 This list is not exhaustive, and I'm sure I've missed things.
 Help me learn too! [@0xGradius on Twitter](https://twitter.com/0xGradius)

 # Grand Collection of Links
 A grand collection of links to various resources on the web.
 I'll do my best to organize them by category.